dgalizzi/chess-puzzle-viewer/README.md

 ---

+## Non Goals

+- Engine Support
+- Variations Support

+---

 ## Usage

 ### Development Server

-To start a local development environment, run:
+To start a local development environment with a demo, run:

 ```bash
 npm run dev
 ```

+### As an NPM package

+(not yet)

 ---